fluffy/moq-files/draft-jennings-moq-files.md

 # JSON Meta Object

 The .moq files consist of an array of one or more JSON objects.
-Each JSON object contains information about the MoQ object as well as pointers to the where the original data can be found.
+Each JSON object contains information about the MOQT object as well as pointers to the where the original data can be found.

 The follow fields are defined for JSON object:

-* namesSpace: Array of strings that have a Base64 encoded version of the data in each segment of MoQT namesSpace
+* namesSpace: Array of strings that have a Base64 encoded version of the data in each tuple of MOQT Track Namespace.

-* trackName: string with Base64 encoded version of the MoQT trackName
+* trackName: string with Base64 encoded version of the MOQT TrackName.

-* objectID: integer corresponding to the MoQT objectID
+* objectID: integer corresponding to the MOQT ObjectID

-* groupID: integer corresponding to the MoQT groupID
+* groupID: integer corresponding to the MOQT GroupID

-* subGroup: integer corresponding to the MoQT subGroup
+* subGroup: integer corresponding to the MOQT SubGroup

-* publisherPriority: integer corresponding to the MoQT publisherPriority
+* publisherPriority: integer corresponding to the MOQT Object publisherPriority

-* maxCacheDuration: integer corresponding to the MoQT maxCacheDuration
+* maxCacheDuration: integer corresponding to the MOQT maxCacheDuration

-* publisherDeliveryTimeout: integer corresponding to the MoQT publisherDeliveryTimeout
+* publisherDeliveryTimeout: integer corresponding to the MOQT publisherDeliveryTimeout

-* receiveTime: time data was created or time original was received received by the relay.
+* receiveTime: time was created or time original was received received by the relay.
 This is in milliseconds since unix epoch.
+[suhas]: May be this needs to be reworded ?

-* dataFile: string with relative path name to the file that stores the MoQT Object Payload data
+* dataFile: string with relative path name to the file that stores the MOQT Object, including header and its payload data.

 * dataOffset: number of bytes into file where objects starts ( 0 is first byte of file )